sybrew/the-seo-framework/readme.txt

 	* Resolved an issue where the floating title parts didn't align properly when dealing with subpixel alignment.
 	* Resolved an issue where the floating title parts repositioned or (un)trimmed only when passing the `782px` screen width boundary, while they ought to be recalculated with every screen size change.
 	* Resolved an issue where the floating title prefix (e.g., `Private: `) didn't trim when the site title was removed.
+	* When setting '0' as a password via quick-edit, WordPress actually doesn't consider it a valid password.
+So, TSF now won't reflect this via its quick-edit interface either.
+		* We already considered this behavior for the Classic and Block editor.
 * **Note:** WordPress 6.0 is now required, from 5.9.
 This allowed us to drop legacy Gutenberg support.

 **For translators:**